 Pineapple and coconut base with a tangy mango lemon frosting.
 This tropical lemon cake is perfect for a summers day.
 It’s no bake so very easy and quick to make.
 Just blend the base and topping then layer in a tin.

 I use two lemons as I like it quite zesty, if you don’t like it as lemony just use one lemon.
-Also if your lemons are un-waxed / untreated it really balances out the flavour to add the zest of one lemon to the topping.
+If your lemons are un-waxed and untreated it really balances out the flavour to add the zest of one lemon to the topping.
 The bitter zest mixes with the sweet and sour to give a fuller flavour.

 - Carrots, 2 grated

 - Coconut cream, 4 tablespoons